ncats/HT-CETSA-aRPPA-Analysis/README.md

 ## Academic credits

-The proof of concept for the use of this Matlab file for High-throughput cellular thermal shift assay (CETSA) measurement is published in a peer-reviewed journal article, which is cited below.
+The proof of concept for the use of this Matlab file for high-throughput cellular thermal shift assay (CETSA) measurement is published in a peer-reviewed journal article, which is cited below.

 Title:
 High-throughput cellular thermal shift assay (CETSA) using acoustic transfer of protein lysates